 For anybody 70.5 years or older, an IRA is a great option for making gifts to the Lord’s work at church, a local WELS-affiliated ministry, and/or a WELS area of ministry.

-Typically IRA distributions are taxable, but, as of 2016, Congress made permanent the opportunity known as the IRA qualified charitable distribution where direct transfers from an IRA to charity are free from federal and potentially state income tax for anyone 70.5 or older.
+Typically IRA distributions are taxable, but, for anyone 70.5 or older, qualified distributions from an IRA to charity are free from federal and potentially state income tax.
 Consider directing IRA distributions to WELS to save on taxes, then using the cash you would have given for other needs.
+The rollover to charity counts toward satisfying the donor's required minimum distribution.

 Contact the investment firm that handles your IRA to request a direct transfer of IRA assets to a WELS ministry.
 They typically provide the appropriate paperwork (or you can download an authorization letter template below).
 To ensure that your IRA transfer is not taxable, the check must be made payable to the charity, not to you personally.

 You can give to multiple WELS designations by directing your transfer to WELS Foundation.
-WELS Foundation will distribute funds to the ministries per your instructions and provide you with the proper acknowledgement.
+WELS Foundation will distribute funds to the ministries per your instructions and provide you with the proper acknowledgment.

 If interested, talk to your financial planners and your local WELS Christian giving counselor to learn more.